SquashyYoshi/RPi-Room-Lighting/README.md

-Last updated 10/2/24
+Last updated 11/19/24

 My goal for this project is to unify my room light control Right now I am using: a remote-controlled ceiling fan, 2 sets of rgb light strips (controlled separately), Christmas lights controlled by plugging in and unplugging the lights

-I am using a 2.4ghz tv remote from Amazon to control everything.
-It has a little dongle that I can plug into my Raspberry Pi 4.
-The RPi will have a 433mhz transmitter to communicate with the fan and outlet controller.
-I will also have an infrared transmitter on the RPi with line of sight to the RGB controller.
-I will use 2 seperate transmitters to control both the RGB controllers.
-I'm also adding an ultrasonic sensor in front of my door so the lights can automatically turn on and off.
+I am using an existing IR remote to control everything.
+The RPi will have a 433mhz transceiver HAT to communicate with the fan and outlet controller.
+I will also have an infrared transmitter on the RPi with a line of sight to the RGB controller (on my desk).
+I'll also have another Arduino by my door hooked up to an ultrasonic sensor and an IR receiver.
+It will relay IR signals from the remote to the Pi via Bluetooth.
+The ultrasonic sensor will detect when I walk in so the lights turn on automatically.
+I'm also interested in some smart features that could turn different lights on depending on the time of day.

 The other interface I will use is a Flask web-app interface to change settings.
 I will also add a sunrise alarm clock feature with schedules so that I can set different times for different days and I will control this through the web app.
 I might also try to use javascript to make things more dynamic because I have no idea how to actually use javascript.